What is Hypnosis?

 The Human Mind

-The human mind exists in two states , the Conscious and the Unconscious.
+The human mind operates on two levels: the conscious and the unconscious.

 The Conscious Mind